felipeg48/bosh-lite-install/README.md

 To deploy Cloud Foundry and then talk to Cloud Foundry as an administrator/user:

-* spiff - used to construct a large YAML file used to deploy BOSH releases
+* [spiff](https://github.com/cloudfoundry-incubator/spiff/releases) - used to construct a large YAML file used to deploy BOSH releases
-* cf - Cloud Foundry's own CLI for users and admins
+* [cf](https://github.com/cloudfoundry/cli#downloading-edge) - Cloud Foundry's own CLI for users and admins

 The installer script will test for the existence of these requirements.
 It's currently not clever enough to check for versions, so you will be prompted to confirm you have the right versions.

 ## Concepts

 The Quick Start will take a while.
-Or a long time if you have slow internet, downloading the 2G of bits and bobs.
+Or a long time if you have slow internet, downloading the 2G of bits and blobs.

 Let's learn something about BOSH.

-### Servers, VMs and jobs

-Concept number one is the Server.
-Also known as virtual machines, VMs, or `vms`.
+### Understanding BOSH
+BOSH is an open source tool chain for release engineering, deployment, and lifecycle management of large-scale distributed services.

+Every BOSH deployment consists of three parts: a stemcell, a release, and a manifest.

+####Stemcell

+A stemcell is a VM template.
+BOSH clones new VMs from the stemcell to create the VMs needed for a deployment.
+A stemcell contains an OS and an embedded BOSH Agent that allows BOSH to control VMs cloned from the stemcell.

+VMs cloned from a single stemcell can be configured with different CPU, memory, storage, and network settings, and can have different software packages installed.
+Stemcell are tied to specific cloud infrastructures.

+####Release

+A BOSH release is a collection of source code, configuration files, and startup scripts, with a version number that identifies these components.
+A BOSH release consists of the software packages to be installed and the processes, or jobs, to run on the VMs in a deployment.

+A package contains source code and a script for compiling and installing the package, with optional dependencies on other packages.
+A job is a set of configuration files and scripts to run the binaries from a package.

+####Manifest

+The BOSH deployment manifest is a YAML file defining the layout and properties of the deployment.
+When a BOSH operator initiates a new deployment using the BOSH CLI, the BOSH Director receives a version of the deployment manifest and creates a new deployment using this manifest.
+The manifest describes the configuration of the cloud infrastructure, network architecture, and VM types, including which operating system each VM runs.

+### BOSH Documentation

+Want more?
+It's all covered [here](http://docs.cloudfoundry.org/bosh/).

 ## Slow Start